What is a Board Portal?

 A board portal provides a secure, central platform for:

-- the creation and secure distribution of board meeting documents
+- creation and distribution of agendas

-- the scheduling and management of board meetings
+- scheduling and management of meetings

 - providing an accessible repository of meeting documents